 Using the bar-descriptor.xml file

-The bar-descriptor.xml file specifies parameters for identifying, installing, and running native applications on the BlackBerry 10 OS.
-You can configure the appearance and behavior of your application by specifying XML elements and values in the bar-descriptor.xml file.
+Every BlackBerry 10 application is packaged in a .bar file that is deployed to a device or simulator.
+The bar-descriptor.xml file specifies parameters and permissions for identifying, installing, and running native applications on the BlackBerry 10 OS.
+You can configure the appearance and behavior of your application by specifying properties and values in the bar-descriptor.xml file.
 When you build your application, the bar-descriptor.xml file is automatically included in your .bar file.

 The root element in the bar-descriptor.xml file is <qnx>.
 You must nest all other XML elements within this element.

-For details about the individual configuration settings, see the QNX Momentics IDE User Guide.
+For details about the individual configuration settings, see Configure bar-descriptor.